-The counterparty default exposure of ERGO Insurance NV/SA is mainly driven by the amount of cash at banks.
+The counterparty default exposure of ERGO Insurance NV/SA is mainly driven by the amount of cash at banks and by receivables to policyholders.
 The counterparty risk from reinsurers is negligible as the deposits generally exceed the reinsurance recoverables and serve as collateral.